vedanthv/portfolio-2/content/blog/site-energy-intensity-pred.md

 The WiDS Datathon dataset was created in collaboration with Climate Change AI (CCAI) and Lawrence Berkeley National Laboratory (Berkeley Lab).
 WiDS Datathon participants will analyze differences in building energy efficiency, creating models to predict building energy consumption.
 Participants will use a dataset consisting of variables that describe building characteristics and climate and weather variables for the regions in which the buildings are located.
 Accurate predictions of energy consumption can help policymakers target retrofitting efforts to maximize emissions reductions.

+## Brief Description of the Solution

+# Abstract

+> The project involves predicting a buildings Site Energy Usage Intensity metric, which was the `site_eui` feature in the dataset (regression problem).
+To solve this problem, I first separated the dataset into twelve individual datasets based on buildings with similar `site_eui` usage patterns and other characteristics.
+I then engineer features, perform leave one group out cross validation, and finally train an ensemble model (XGBoost, LightGBM, and CatBoost regressors) for each dataset on the most powerful features.
+My final solution ended up in the top 10% of the final leaderboard.